The Turbo-Charged Mapper: Fast and Optimal Mapping for Energy-efficient and Low-latency Accelerator Design: Abstract

 \section{Abstract}

-The energy and latency of an accelerator running a deep neural network (DNN) depend on how the computation and data movement are scheduled in the accelerator (\emph{i.e.,} \emph{mapping}).
-Optimizing mappings is essential to evaluating and designing accelerators.
-However, the space of mappings is large, and prior works can not guarantee finding optimal mappings because they use heuristics or metaheuristics to narrow down the space.
-These limitations preclude proper hardware evaluation, since designers can not tell whether performance differences are due to changes in hardware or suboptimal mapping.
+The energy and latency of an accelerator running a deep neural network (DNN) depend on how the computation and data movement are scheduled in the accelerator (i.e., mapping), and picking an optimal mapping is essential to achieve high-performance accelerators.
+However, it is challenging to find mappings that maximize accelerator performance.
+The space of mappings is large, and prior works cannot guarantee finding optimal mappings because they use heuristics or metaheuristics to narrow the search space.

-To address this challenge, we propose the Turbo-Charged Mapper (TCM), a fast mapper that is guaranteed to find optimal mappings.
-The key to our approach is that we define a new concept in mapping, called \emph{dataplacement}, which, like the prior concept of dataflow, allows for clear analysis and comparison of mappings.
-Through it, we identify multiple opportunities to prune redundant and suboptimal mappings, reducing search space by up to 32 orders of magnitude.
+To address this challenge, we propose the Turbo-Charged Mapper (TCM), a fast mapper that finds optimal mappings.
+The key to our approach is that we define a new mapping concept called dataplacement, which, like the prior concept of dataflow, allows for clear analysis and comparison of mappings.
+Through it, we identify opportunities to prune redundant and suboptimal mappings, reducing search space by up to 32 orders of magnitude ($10^{37}\rightarrow10^5$).

-Leveraging these insights, TCM can perform full mapspace searches, making it the first mapper that can find optimal mappings in feasible runtime.
-Compared to prior mappers, we show that TCM can find optimal mappings quickly (less than a minute), while prior works can not find optimal mappings (energy-delay-product $21\%$ higher than optimal) even when given $1000\times$ the runtime ($>10$ hours).
+TCM leverages these insights to perform full mapspace searches, making it the first mapper that can find optimal mappings in feasible runtime.
+Compared to prior mappers, TCM improves accelerator energy-delay-product by $1.2-6.5\times$ while simultaneously reducing mapping search time by $1000\times$ (5 hours $\rightarrow$ 17 seconds).